Updated: Apr 19

-Entering the modeling industry takes determination, talent, the right height and build, and killer photos.
-If you want to get signed, meaning you want a professional modeling agency to sign you to a contract and provide you with representation, you need to show them how great you look in front of the camera.
-You do this by creating a modeling portfolio.
+Entering the modeling industry requires determination, talent, the right height and build, and killer photos.
+To get signed by a professional modeling agency, you need to create a modeling portfolio that showcases your looks and versatility in front of the camera.

-You don't need a huge port to start out.
-You will need five essential photographs and one or two professional Polaroids.
-You should have a professional photographer take all of the photos, including the Polaroids.
+You don't need a huge portfolio to start out.
+In fact, you only need five essential photographs and one or two professional Polaroids, which should be taken by a reputable photographer.

 Let's start with the Polaroids, which may surprise you.
 The modeling industry still uses Polaroid cameras because they produce instant, unedited photos that show your bone structure and build without any airbrushing or retouching.
 You'll need two Polaroids: one headshot and one full-length body shot.
 These photos should be taken in natural light with minimal makeup and simple clothing that shows your figure clearly.